Eugene-Myong/cse15l-lab-reports/LabReport3.md

 Your new rate is $150 USD per hour.
 You may be thinking, "Wait, that's more!"
 And you are right, but hear me out.
 Using my supreme knowledge of numbers as a math major, I have made it so that one of us benefits off of this new arrangement.
 Who is it?
 I don't know, but maybe we'll find out later.
 Let's get started.

+IMPORTANT: I don't know why there appears to be random side scroll bars on the pdf version, I didn't use any of them while making this.
+This only happens when I try and save it as a pdf, otherwise it looks completely normal.
+I can't think of any fixes either.
+And even weirder the side scroll bars are like on the words too, which I am 99% sure is not supposed to happen.
+Here's the link to this lab report (at least I hope it works): https://eugene-myong.github.io/cse15l-lab-reports/LabReport3.html

 ---
 ## Part 1: grep
 ### No I didn't misspell grab